UCaaS Trends 2026: Less Admin, More AI, Better Outcomes

 - Sales conversations that need intervention now, not next quarter

-That’s why we’re seeing enterprise organisations run serious voice platforms like RingCentral and Zoom over Teams, rather than forcing Teams to behave like a PBX.
+That's why enterprise organisations are running serious voice platforms like RingCentral and Zoom over Teams, rather than forcing Teams to behave like a PBX.

 - Teams stays the user interface